Madge Tennent: Return to Cape Town and early career (1907–1915)

-The Cooks were steeped in the cultural life of Paris, but due to financial reverses, they returned to Cape Town in 1907.
-Madge was soon appointed the headmistress in art for several girls' schools in different cities of South Africa and the director of a government art school in Cape Town.
-At age 18, she began exhibiting her work widely.
+The Cooks had been immersed in the cultural life of Paris, but financial reverses forced their return to Cape Town in 1907.
+Madge was soon appointed headmistress in art for several girls' schools in different cities of South Africa and director of a government art school in Cape Town.
+At eighteen, she began exhibiting her work widely.
 In response to one such exhibition, a critic observed, "One must be a mystic to recognize the meaning with which the pictures are invested."

-By 1913, Madge had established her own art school and resumed her piano recitals.
+In 1909, Madge married Bertie Phillips Denham; the marriage ended in divorce by 1914.
+By 1913, she had established her own art school and resumed her piano recitals.
 Attending one was Hugh Cowper Tennent, a chartered accountant from New Zealand who was stationed in Cape Town with the Natal Light Horse regiment.
-One of 11 children born to Robert and Emily Tennent, Hugh courted the 26-year-old Madge for three months following their introduction on 25 July 1915.
-The two were married and, shortly thereafter, embarked to New Zealand.
+One of eleven children of Robert and Emily Tennent, Hugh courted the 26-year-old Madge for three months following their introduction.
+The two were married on July 25, 1915, and shortly thereafter embarked for New Zealand.

 New Zealand and British Samoa (1915–1923)

-Again Madge directed an art school, having been appointed head instructor at the Government School of Art in Woodville, the village where Madge and Hugh lived while he awaited further military orders.
-On 11 June 1916, she gave birth to Arthur Hugh Cowper Tennent, the first of two sons.
-When orders came, Hugh was posted to France in support of the allied effort in World War I. Madge relocated to her parents-in-law's home in Invercargill for the duration of Hugh's service abroad.
+In New Zealand, Tennent was appointed head instructor at the Government School of Art in Woodville, where the couple lived while Hugh awaited further military orders.
+On June 11, 1916, she gave birth to Arthur Hugh Cowper Tennent, the first of two sons.
+When orders came, Hugh was posted to France in support of the Allied effort in World War I. Tennent relocated with her infant to the home of Hugh's parents in Invercargill for the duration of his service abroad.

 Hugh returned from France in 1917 with a badly wounded arm.
-An accountant by trade, he was offered a position as treasurer to the government of British Samoa, which he chose to accept.
-The Tennents lived in Samoa for six years, during which time Madge was able to indulge a fascination with the native people of Polynesian descent.
-Madge was able to devote much of her time to drawing charcoal portraits of Samoans.
+An accountant by trade, he was offered a position as treasurer to the government of British Samoa, which he accepted.
+The Tennents lived in Samoa for six years, during which time Tennent was drawn to the Polynesian people and devoted much of her time to drawing charcoal portraits of Samoans.
+The experience planted the seeds of what would become her life's artistic preoccupation.
+Midway through the family's six years in Samoa, an extended holiday in Australia allowed her to study for a few months under the painter Julian Ashton, who directed his own school of art in Sydney.